gploumpis/angular-seed-browserify/README.md

 Also it will be wise to run your shell as administrator
 ### Build the Application

-Before you run you application it needs to be build.
+Before you run your application it needs to be build.
 You build the app by

 ```
 gulp